Quasi-isometric rigidity of subgroups and Filtered ends: QI-characteristic collections from Relative hyperbolicity, and other examples.

 \item Let $A$ and $B$ be finitely generated NRH groups endowed with word metrics with a common finite subgroup $C$.
 By \cref{cor:RemovingQIsubgroup}, if there is no quasi-isometric embedding $A\to B$, then $\{A\}$ is a qi-characteristic collection of subgroups of $A\ast_C B$.

 \item In contrast to the previous example, let $G=\mathbb Z^2\ast \mathbb Z^2$ and let $H$ be the left hand side factor.
-While $H$ is a qi-characteristic subgroup by \cref{cor:BDM-RelHyp}, the collection $\{H\}$ is not a qi-characteristic.
-The fist and second conditions of the \cref{thm:qi-characteristic-groups2} hold, but the third does not.
+While $H$ is a qi-subcharacteristic subgroup by \cref{cor:BDM-RelHyp}, the collection $\{H\}$ is not qi-characteristic.
+The second and third conditions of the \cref{thm:qi-characteristic-groups2} hold, but the first does not.
 Specifically, a quasi-isometry that flips the two factors sends $H$ to a space that is at infinite Hausdorff distance of any of its left cosets.